kleber-swf/phaser-runtime-editor/README.md

 -   Select multiple objects
 -   Object rotation.
 It's pretty hard!

+> The plugin was tested mostly on Google Chrome.
+So it might be different in other browsers.

 ## Installation

 After you install [Phaser-CE], use npm to install this plugin: